wsz912/wsz912.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a lecturer (HEUN-100 Talents Program) at Henan University.

-I am currently a postdoctoral researcher at Peking University Shenzhen Graduate School, working closely with Assistant Professor   [Wei Gao](https://gaowei262.github.io/).
-Before that, I received my Ph.D. degree from Beijing Institute of Technology, under the supervision of Professor [Yao Lu](https://www.smbu.edu.cn/info/5721/77061.htm).
-My currently research interests include light field image super-resolution, point cloud upsampling and quality assessment for AI-Generated Content.
+Prior to that, I was a postdoctoral researcher at Peking University Shenzhen Graduate School, working closely with Assistant Professor   [Wei Gao](https://gaowei262.github.io/).
+I received my Ph.D. degree from Beijing Institute of Technology, under the supervision of Professor [Yao Lu](https://www.smbu.edu.cn/info/5721/77061.htm).
+My current research interests include light field image super-resolution, depth estimation and 3DGS.

 🔥 News
 ======
+- *2025.04*: &nbsp;🎉🎉 One paper is accepted by CAAI Artificial Intelligence Research!
 - *2025.03*: &nbsp;🎉🎉 One paper is accepted by ICME 2025!
 - *2025.02*: &nbsp;🎉🎉 One paper is accepted by Knowledge-Based Systems!
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted by IEEE TMM!